To screen for and detect moderate to severe vitamin B deficiencies

 - The need for the vitamin is increased.

-Symptoms associated with B vitamin deficiencies can be seen in characteristic groups but may also be nonspecific, especially with mild to moderate deficiencies.
-Since an affected person often has multiple vitamin deficiencies, they may also have multiple symptoms.
-Common deficiency symptoms include a rash, dermatitis, inflamed tongue, numbness, tingling or burning in the hands or feet, anemia, fatigue, and mental changes.
+Symptoms associated with B vitamin deficiencies can be nonspecific, especially with mild to moderate deficiencies.
+Individuals often have multiple vitamin deficiencies, so they may also have a wide variety of symptoms.
+Common deficiency symptoms include a rash, dermatitis, red, swollen tongue, numbness, tingling or burning in the hands or feet, anemia, fatigue, and mental changes.

 B vitamin toxicity rarely occurs, usually when someone ingests much more than the recommended dose of supplements.
 High concentrations of a few of the B vitamins may affect the liver or nervous system.

 The B vitamins include: